Polymorphic Iterable Sequential Effect Systems: Relationships to Semantic Notions of Effects

-Essentially, effect quantales correspond to effectoids where the preorder is a partial join-semilattice satisfying the distributivity properties (the distributivity properties imply the congruent ordering, so technically the principality requirement above is redundant).
+Essentially, effect quantales correspond to effectoids where the preorder is a partial join-semilattice satisfying the distributivity properties (the distributivity properties imply the congruent ordering, so technically the principality requirement above is satisfied for all effect quantales).
 Tate notes that principalled (i.e., monotone) effectoids are common (including his motivating example, given as an effect quantale in Definition \ref{def:crit-effects}) because they simplify type checking and inference, so the only ``extra'' requirements imposed above are the global unit, and refining the preorder to a partial join semilattice satisfying the distributivity requirements.
-The distributivity requirement does not follow from other requirements: even if the partial order is a (total) lattice or complete lattice, this does not automatically satisfy the distributive laws~\cite{birkhoff}.\footnote{Consider taking the meet of a lattice as sequential composition; then the distributive laws hold only if the lattice is distributive.}
+The distributivity requirement does not follow from other requirements: even if the partial order is a (total) lattice or complete lattice, this does not automatically satisfy the distributive laws~\cite{birkhoff}.\footnote{Consider taking the meet of a lattice as sequential composition; then the distributive laws hold only if the lattice is distributive (such as in the case of Must Effects in Definition \ref{def:must_effects}).}